nim-lang/Nim/doc/nimc.rst

 **Note for UNIX**: If any Nim DLL (including ``libnimrtl.so`` and ``libnimchr.so``) is to be directly included with your application in the same folder as the app binary, the app's ``rpath`` variable should be set to ``$ORIGIN``.
-The reason for this is because the dynamic libary linker for UNIX-like systems *does not* search for dynamic libaries in the same folder (unlike Windows), unless the ``rpath`` variable is set otherwise in the binary to search for in the app directory.
+The reason for this is because the dynamic library linker for UNIX-like systems *does not* search for dynamic libraries in the same folder (unlike Windows), unless the ``rpath`` variable is set otherwise in the binary to search for in the app directory.